MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td> This method is called when the user toggles the display week view.
-It will display according to the currently opened calendar view (i.e. Monthly View, Day View).
+It will display according to the currently opened calendar view (i.e. Monthly View,
+	Day View).
 If Month View is active, Week View will list days Sunday through Saturday and number them in correspondence to the first week of the Month View.
 	If Day View is selected, the method will find the corresponding week in Month View and will again display the week with a numbering consistent with the week found from Month View.
 This week will be passed to another function to organize the week with any matching event or assignment items, and create the elements necessary to display them in the application.
-The method “createCalendarWeek()” will also make style changes to a specific day if it matches the current date parameter.</td>
+The method “createCalendarWeek()” will also make style changes to a specific day if it matches the current date parameter.

+Parameters:
+Date - The current date that is being displayed on the Calendar.
+Determines the numbering to be displayed in the weekly view.

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>